 An Impressive Sculpture That Offers Stunning Views

 This impressive sculpture on Greenhow Hill was created by Andrew Sabin, and work on the design took three years.
 It was in March 2010 that construction commenced, and the sculpture was completed the same year.
-The Coldstones Cut was opened on September 16th by Director of Tate Britain, Dr. Penelope Curtis.
+The Coldstones Cut was opened on September 16th by the Director of Tate Britain, Dr Penelope Curtis.

 The views from the Coldstones Cut are stunning.
 Visitors will be able to see Nidderdale, which is situated in the picturesque Yorkshire Dales, as well as Coldstones Quarry, which is still in use and among the highest quarries in England.